frend/frend.co/_components/tooltip/tooltip.md

 	selector: '.js-fr-tooltip',
 	// outer container selector, hook for JS init() method

+	tooltipSelector: '.js-fr-tooltip-tooltip',
+	// selector to define the tooltip element

 	toggleSelector: '.js-fr-tooltip-toggle',
 	// selector to define the toggle element controlling the tooltip